mendix/widgets-tools/README.md

 ## Generator widget

-Yeoman scaffolding tool to let you quickly create a Mendix Pluggable Widget.
+Scaffolding tool to let you quickly create a Mendix Pluggable Widget.

+#### Note

+-   If you are running the generator through multiple operating systems (e.g. running a virtualized OS with Parallels on MacOS or any other virtualization software), make sure you have the right privileges and use the same OS for generation and file manipulation.

+-   If you want to test locally your changes to the Generator Widget, simply link the package running `npm link` inside the `packages/generator-widget/` folder and then you will be able to run `yo widget SomeWidgetName`

 [Source](./packages/generator-widget/) | [NPM Package](https://www.npmjs.com/package/@mendix/generator-widget)